-(CNN) — Closed for over a decade, a trail that's been described as "the world's most dangerous path" will no longer be off limits to the public thanks to a massive reconstruction project.
+(CNN) — Closed for over a decade, a trail that's been described as "the world's most dangerous path" is no longer off limits to the public thanks to a massive reconstruction project.

-Due to reopen March 26, Spain's stunning Caminito del Rey features a cliff face boardwalk that hangs 100 meters above the Guadalhorce River.
+Reopened on March 28, 2017, stunning Caminito del Rey in Spain features a cliff face boardwalk that hangs 100 meters above the Guadalhorce River.

 Visiting hours are 10 a.m.-5 p.m. from April 1 to October 31, and 10 a.m.-2 p.m. from November 1 to March 31.